AndyObtiva/glimmer-dsl-libui/README.md

 - `ControlProxy::image_proxies`: returns all instantiated `image` proxies in the application
 - `ControlProxy::main_window_proxy`: returns the first window proxy instantiated in the application
 - `ControlProxy#window_proxy`: returns the window proxy parent for a control
+- `ControlProxy#content {...}`: re-opens control's content to add more nested controls or properties

 ### Table API